sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.collection.md

 ## Remarks

-- Notice that this function just read existing directory.
+- Notice that this function just read an existing directory.
 It does not make a new sub-directory.